 The Net Profit is an estimation of the payout the product produced over the last 30 days based on the calculation of estimated sales multiplied by the unit margin. (ex. $5.50 per unit *100 units sold = $550)

-Did you enjoy learning about Amazon Product Research and how to interpret and analyze market data effectively?
+Did you enjoy learning about Amazon Product Data and how to interpret and analyze it effectively?
 To get other golden nuggets on sourcing your next home run, download the Ultimate Guide to Sourcing Private Label Gold Mines.

 Interpreting and analyzing market data